How A “Forum Selection Clause” Can Affect Your Personal Injury Lawsuit

 Speak with a Florida Personal Injury Attorney Today

 If you are considering a personal injury lawsuit, it is important to consult with an attorney before taking any action.
-If you need to speak with a Fort Lauderdale personal injury lawyer as soon as possible, contact the Leifer Law Firm.
+If you need to speak with a Fort Lauderdale personal injury lawyer as soon as possible, Contact Leifer & Ramirez.